 - The loss of financial support from the decedent;

 - The loss of care, comfort, and guidance; and

 A wrongful death claim is a claim from the estate of the decedent.
 A wrongful death claim seeks compensation for losses the decedent sustained leading up to their untimely death.
 Common damages awarded in a wrongful death claim include:

 - Compensation for pain and suffering the decedent endured prior to their death;

 - Medical bills accrued during the treatment of the decedent’s last illness or injury;

 - The loss of the value of the decedent’s remaining life, including wages he or she would have likely earned throughout their life.

 The damages awarded to the estate and the family cannot become part of the decedent’s estate taxable assets.
 Additionally, damages awarded for a survival claim are paid directly to the decedent’s family members, not to the decedent’s estate.
 Family members are expected to decide how the damages are divided amongst themselves.

 Sebastian County, Arkansas Wrongful Death Attorney Here to Fight for Your Family

 If your loved one has died because of the negligent actions of another person, you should talk to an attorney about filing a wrongful death claim.
-Sebastian County wrongful death attorney Ken Kieklak is prepared to work with you to recover compensation for the heartache and hardship you have endured.
-To schedule a confidential, free consultation, call Ken Kieklak, Attorney at Law today at (479) 316-0438.
+Our Sebastian County wrongful death attorneys are prepared to work with you to recover compensation for the heartache and hardship you have endured.
+To schedule a confidential, free consultation, call our law offices today at (479) 316-0438.